-Two Top Ex-Google Scientists Have Left The $1 Billion Silicon Valley Cancer Startup Grail
+Two Top Ex-Google Scientists Have Left A $1 Billion Cancer Startup

 “We recently underwent a reorganization to focus on nearer-term, unanticipated product opportunities from our R&D organization,” Grail spokesperson Charlotte Arnold told BuzzFeed News by email when reached for comment.
 She said the company would soon announce new hires and updates on its clinical trials.

-Och and Lee left after CEO Jeff Huber, an ex-senior Google executive, stepped down in August in an executive shuffle that occurred with little public explanation.
+Och and Lee left after CEO Jeff Huber, an ex–senior Google executive, stepped down in August in an executive shuffle that occurred with little public explanation.
 Though he kept a board seat, he was replaced by chairman Bill Rastetter.
-And as Axios reported Monday, Vikram Bajaj, Grail’s head of precision medicine and translational science — and the former co-founder of Verily — recently left for a private equity firm.
+And as Axios reported Monday, Vikram Bajaj, Grail’s head of precision medicine and translational science — and the former cofounder of Verily — recently left for a private equity firm.

 Bajaj and Och have joined Grail’s scientific advisory board, Arnold said.